jevenson/ng2-wizard/README.md

 Feature Completion:

 - [x] Bootstrap Tab Setup via HTML
-- [ ] Tabs can have multiple views
+- [x] Tabs can have multiple views
-- [ ] OnNext, OnPrevious, OnTabSelect events
+- [x] OnNext, OnPrevious, OnTabChange events
 - [ ] Prevent navigation to tabs that have not yet been visited
 - [ ] Back button goes to previous tab
 - [ ] Dynamic route construction